On this page

 Error: Rules quota exceeded.
 Please contact us if you need an extended quota.

-The extension only creates Query Rules when explicitly configured to do so.
-Query Rules can be configured in the Facets configuration.
+The extension only creates rules when explicitly configured to do so.
+Rules can be configured in the Facets configuration.

-To solve this error, either reduce the amount of Query Rules in use, or upgrade the plan to get a higher limit through the billing section in the Algolia Dashboard.
+To solve this error, either reduce the number of rules you are using, or upgrade the plan to get a higher limit through the billing section in the Algolia Dashboard.

 What settings are handled by the Magento dashboard vs Algolia dashboard?